alsprogrammer/PythonFuzzyLogic/README.md

 ### How do I get set up? ###

-* To setup the packet use pip: pip install fuzzpy-0.3.zip.
+* To setup the packet use pip: pip install fuzzypy
 * No configuration is needed.
 * Dependencies: see requirements.txt.
 At the moment no external dependencies are required except for testing purposes.
 * How to run the tests: in the project folder run command